x-stream/x-stream.github.io/README.md

 ## Steps
 0. Create a clone of the current repository
-0. Create a clone of the [xstream Git repository](https://github.com/x-stream/xstream) using the same base directory and switch to v-1.4.x branch.
+0. Create a clone of the [XStream Git repository](https://github.com/x-stream/xstream) using the same base directory and switch to v-1.4.x branch.
 0. Edit the sources in xstream.git/xstream-distribution/src/content
 0. From the root of xstream.git call